andracs/bridging-sustainability/manuscript/3-The-impact-of-digitalization.md

 ## How can we make information technology more sustainable?

-In the book _Sustainable Business Studies_ 2024, we have outlined two basic strategies for sustainability improvements; the _reactive_ and the _proactive_ strategies (Juel-Jacobsen 2024)_._ Reactive strategies optimize what already exists, while proactive measures build sustainability into what is being developed.
+In the book _Sustainable Business Studies_ 2024, two basic strategies for sustainability improvements are outlined; the _reactive_ and the _proactive_ strategies (Juel-Jacobsen 2024)_._ Reactive strategies optimize what already exists, while proactive measures build sustainability into what is being developed.

 Reactive strategies act as emergency solutions - they aim to minimize the harmful effects of the IT technologies we already use.
 When sustainability issues are discovered or unexpected consequences arise, these strategies come into play to mitigate the effects.
 Proactive strategies can be compared to a gardener carefully planning a plantation that can create long-term value.
 It's about developing new technologies and processes with sustainability in mind so that we are ready for the challenges of the future.